The EU framework for fiscal policies

 • Debt criterion: debt is higher than 60% of GDP and the annual debt reduction target of one twentieth of the debt in excess of the 60% threshold has not been achieved over the last three years.

-The amended regulation also contains provisions clarifying when, if a deficit is higher than the stated reference value, it will be considered exceptional (resulting from an unusual event or a severe economic downturn, etc.) or temporary (when forecasts indicate that the deficit will fall below the reference value following the end of the unusual event or downturn).
+A number of provisions clarify when, if a deficit is higher than the stated reference value, it will be considered exceptional (resulting from an unusual event or a severe economic downturn, etc.) or temporary (when forecasts indicate that the deficit will fall below the reference value following the end of the unusual event or downturn).

 Articles 126(3) to 126(6) TFEU lay down the procedure for assessing and deciding on an excessive deficit.
 The Commission prepares a report if a Member State does not comply with, or if there is a risk that it will not comply with, at least one of the two criteria.
 The EFC formulates an opinion on this report.
 If the Commission sees an excessive deficit as a given (or as a possible occurrence), it addresses an opinion to the Member State concerned and informs the Council.
 On the basis of a Commission proposal, the Council has the final decision on whether an excessive deficit exists (Article 126(6) TFEU).
 Subsequently, on the basis of a Commission recommendation, it adopts a recommendation addressed to the Member State concerned (Article 126(7) TFEU) to demand that effective action be taken to reduce the deficit, setting a deadline of no longer than six months.
 Where the Council establishes that no such action has been taken, its recommendation may be made public (Article 126(8) TFEU).
 After persistent failure to comply with the recommendations, the Council may give notice to the Member State concerned to take appropriate measures within a specified time limit (Article 126(9) TFEU).